 - Pasta: Ziti is the traditional pasta shape used for this dish.
 However, you can substitute penne or rigatoni.
 (See below for more information on types of pasta you can use!)

-- Aromatics: One yellow onion plus three cloves of fresh garlic give the homemade meat sauce a base of flavor.
+- Aromatics: A large onion plus three cloves of fresh garlic give the homemade meat sauce a base of flavor.

 - Sausage: One pound of ground Italian sausage adds a ton of meaty, sweet and spicy flavor.
 You can substitute pork sausage, ground beef or ground turkey if desired.
 (See below for more information on types of meat you can use!)